 Hundreds of children from across South Ayrshire have been recognised for a host of environmentally friendly ideas designed to help change habits and drive down costs.
 The final designs for South Ayrshire's Energy Agency School Calendar Competition were unveiled at a special ceremony at County Buildings in Ayr.

-700 pupils from 22 primary schools took part in the annual competition which helps raise awareness of energy issues among young people.
-The winning artwork will now feature in the 2019 calendar, combining the drawings with energy saving tips and facts.
+Over 400 pupils from 13 primary schools took part in the annual competition which helps raise awareness of energy issues among young people.
+The winning artwork will now feature in the 2020 calendar, combining the drawings with energy saving tips and facts.

-The 13 winners that feature on the cover and for every month, plus six runners-up were invited, along with their family and teachers, to collect their certificates and view the calendar at a special ceremony earlier this month.
-Local councillors for each school were invited to attend the ceremony and present a certificate to each pupil along with a copy of the 2019 calendar.
+The 13 winners that feature on the front cover and for every month, plus six runners-up were invited, along with their family and teachers, to collect their certificates and view the calendar at a special ceremony in June.
+Local councillors for each school were invited to attend the ceremony and present a certificate to each pupil along with a copy of the 2020 calendar.

 South Ayrshire Council's Provost, Helen Moonie said, “We’re committed to caring for and improving our environment and education goes to the heart of all the work we do.